awsdocs/amazon-ec2-user-guide/doc_source/work-with-spot-fleets.md

    1. If you choose **Manually select instance types**, Spot Fleet provides a default list of instance types\.
 To select more instance types, choose **Add instance types**, select the instance types to use in your request, and choose **Select**\.
 To delete instance types, select the instance types and choose **Delete**\.

 1. For **Allocation strategy**, choose the strategy that meets your needs\.
-For more information, see [Allocation strategy for Spot Instances](spot-fleet-allocation-strategy.md)\.
+For more information, see [Allocation strategies for Spot Instances](spot-fleet-allocation-strategy.md)\.

 1. For **Your fleet request at a glance**, review your fleet configuration, and make any adjustments if necessary\.